 After your couples massage in one of their 4 private suites, you are invited to stay and take advantage of the amenities.

-This Marrakesh-themed suite includes a copper tub for two, shower, and bathroom.
+This Marrakesh-themed suite includes a copper tub for two, a shower, and a bathroom.

 Enjoy a master bathroom with a large soaking tub, body paint, and salt scrub.

-This recently renovated suite has a private bathroom, a 2 person shower, 2 person bath tub, a canopy bed, small sitting area, and a fridge.
+This recently renovated suite has a private bathroom, a 2-person shower, 2 person bathtub, a canopy bed, a small sitting area, and a fridge.